How to Fix Quotas

 /usr/local/cpanel/scripts/fixquotas

-script’s actions manually, read the Red Hat XFS and XFS Quota Management documentation.
+script’s actions manually.
+For more information, read the Red Hat XFS and XFS Quota Management documentation.

-To verify whether your devices use quotas, perform the following actions:
+To verify whether your devices use quotas, connect to your system via SSH as the root

 Run the mount command